-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Arizona Farm Bureau Federation has submitted a public comment letter to the U.S. Fish and Wildlife Service (USFWS), addressing critical challenges in the implementation of the Endangered Species Act (ESA) Section 10(a) program.
 The organization, representing farmers and ranchers across Arizona, emphasizes the necessity of streamlined processes and proactive outreach to enhance conservation efforts.

-In the correspondence, John Boelts, President of the Arizona Farm Bure more ST
+In the correspondence, John Boelts, President of the Arizona Farm Bureau Federation, notes, "For these agreements to be more ST

 ASFPM Calls for FEMA Reform While Upholding Agency's Essential Functions (10)